Competitions Polices & Procedures

 By submitting your entry to Golf Manitoba the applicant/participant is aware of and assumes all risks of bodily injury or property damage, including specifically (but not exclusively) the risk of being exposed to and contracting any disease or contagion such as Coronavirus disease (COVID-19), the risk of being injured by thrown or struck golf balls or clubs, actions by spectators, players, caddies, or others in attendance, and the competitor agrees that Golf Manitoba, including its Directors, Officers, volunteers and employees, as well as the competitors in the tournament, are not liable for any injuries or property damage resulting from such causes or any other negligence.

-By registering for a tournament you understand and accept the terms and conditions of entry and all policies as set out on the Golf Manitoba website below and will abide by them.
+By registering for a Golf Manitoba competition you understand and accept the terms and conditions of entry and all policies as set out on the Golf Manitoba website below and will abide by them.
 You also agree that all entries are subject to approval by Golf Manitoba.